 Seek Legal Assistance Today

-If you are experiencing wage theft, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing wage theft, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646)-430-7930 to schedule a free case evaluation and receive experienced legal counsel.